-Odisha: 3 Railways staffers die, 4 hurt after Howrah-Jagdalpur Express collides
+Odisha: 3 Railways staffers die, 4 hurt as Howrah-Jagdalpur Express hits maintenance tower car

+Bhubaneswar, June 25: Three railway employees have lost their lives when the engine of the Howrah-Jagdalpur Samaleswari Express caught fire after hitting a maintenance tower car in Odisha's Rayagada district Tuesday, officials said.

 The mishap occurred near the remote Gadabaguda village between Singapur and Keutaguda stations around 4:30 am, a few minutes after the train left Rayagada station.